Frequently asked questions

 • How has JEMPERLI been studied?

 Researchers have conducted clinical trials to study the effectiveness, risks, and side effects associated with JEMPERLI.
-Clinical trials are still ongoing to evaluate the effectiveness, risks, and side effects of JEMPERLI.
+Trials are ongoing.

 • How many people participated in the clinical trial of JEMPERLI in combination with carboplatin and paclitaxel?